 - Run Along the Boardwalk – There’s an awesome little beach boardwalk that runs from Taghazout to Tamraght.
 You’re mostly walking past construction right now but you also have the beach.
 This is a great running/walking trail and if you follow it from Taghazout you’ll have Let’s Be waiting for you at the other end.

 The Underground World of Drinking in Taghazout (Ignore if you’re looking for a detox.)

 - Sol House – Follow the boardwalk from Taghazout to Panorama, the first hotel is a big brown building which is Sol House.
-You don’t need to be a guest to grab a drink.
-You also don’t need to pay to have dinner.
+You don’t need to be a guest to go grab a drink, you also don’t need to pay to have dinner.
 I was thankful this place was fairly far out of town, otherwise, it would have been dangerous and sabotaged our one drink a week rule.

 Other Things To Know – My Secrets/An Insider’s Scoop:

 - Getting to Taghazout – We took a taxi to Taghazout because we had been camping the days prior.
 The taxi from the Agafay Desert was 1,200 dirhams!
 However, if you’d like to save some serious money there’s a bus from Marrakech to Agadir for like 100 dirhams and is actually very comfortable, air-conditioned, fast and reliable.
 From Agadir it’s easy to find a taxi directly to your hotel in Taghazout for around 200 dirhams.

 - Surfboard Hire: Negotiate a good rate with the guys at Surf Berber.
 We paid 50 dirhams for 2 hours and 50 dirhams more if we went over 2 hours.
 Sundesk also organizes you a solid rate at a different shop in town if you’re staying there.